aaronparker/aaronparker.github.io/_posts/2007-03-11-uninstalling-adobe-reader.md

   - Adobe
   - Unattended
 ---
-If for whatever reason you are looking to remove Adobe Reader from your computers, here&#8217;s how to remove these applications via a script or some other unattended means.
+If for whatever reason you are looking to remove Adobe Reader from your computers, here's how to remove these applications via a script or some other unattended means.
 I have tested this with Adobe Reader 6.0.1, 7.0.9 and 8.0 which are all readily available from the Adobe web site and all use Windows Installer.
 I was also able to test Adobe Reader 5.1 which utilises a standard setup application from InstallShield.

 I was able to gather the uninstall information from the information that is displayed in Add or Remove Programs.
 This is located in the registry at _HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall_.
 Each application will have a key below this key that will include information on modifying or removing the application.

 ### Adobe Reader 5.1

 The program information is located at _HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\Adobe Acrobat 5.0_.
-Here&#8217;s how to perform a silent uninstall of the application:
+Here's how to perform a silent uninstall of the application:

 [code]C:\WINDOWS\ISUNINST.EXE -y -x -f"C:\Program Files\Common Files\Adobe\Acrobat 5.0\NT\Uninst.isu" -c"C:\Program Files\Common Files\Adobe\Acrobat 5.0\NT\Uninst.dll" [/code]